 Instructions

 - Preheat the oven to 400F/200C.
 Cut the cauliflower into florets, carrot into large pieces, pumpkin into 4 inch pieces, onion into quarters.
 Arrange on a baking sheet, season with salt and dried sage.
 Scatter unpeeled garlic cloves and drizzle with 2 tbsp of olive oil.
 Roast for 40 minutes.
-(You can do that step up to 2 days ahead)
+(You can do this step up to 2 days ahead)

 - While the vegetables are roasting, prepare the filling.
 Cook the shallots in olive oil on low heat until soft for 5-7 minutes, add the herbs and cook for 1 minute longer, then add chicken and stock, turn the heat up and bring to a boil, then add cornstarch to thicken it, then add the cream and take it off the heat.